 - If you can get them to buy it, congratulations.
 You’re in business.
 If not, it’s back to the drawing board.

 This process isn’t necessarily easy, though many would encourage you to just pick any old idea and try to run with it.
 But I’ve done this many times and failed.
 A few times, the idea has worked, and it’s led to millions of dollars in sales.
 I am often surprised by the ideas that take off and the ones that flop.
 The trick here, I think, is to learn a certain level of resilience and not get too attached to any particular idea.

 That said, this process works if you do.
 So what do you say?
 It’s time to start selling.
 Once you’ve made your asks, come back to the Facebook group and share your experience in the group.

 Today is the “last day” in this challenge, but I’ll be following up more with you over the next several days, sharing some next steps for you to take your idea and scale it into an actual product.
 I’ll also be checking in to see what questions you still have and invite you to a live training and Q&A discussion where you can share any struggles you’re still having about getting paid to create.

 My goal with this challenge is to help you go from zero to one and give you the roadmap to keep going.
 Sound good?
 In the meantime, you’ve got some asks to make.
-Circle back in the Facebook group and let us know how it went!
+Circle back in the private community and let us know how it went!
 And if you missed a day, be sure to go check out that lesson.